 Sign 5: Slow execution of projects or initiatives

-Some team members withhold crucial information, insights, or resources during projects, creating bottlenecks and hindering progress on the rollout of initiatives or completion of projects.
+Some colleagues withhold crucial information, insights, or resources during projects, creating bottlenecks and hindering progress on the rollout of initiatives or completion of projects.
 This behavior may stem from a desire to maintain control, gain a competitive advantage, or stand out among others working on the project.

 Sign 6: Knowledge gaps and repeated mistakes